 Other Treatments for Depression

 Depending on how severe your condition is and what your circumstances are, treatments that do not involve medication may be an option to ease depression.
 It may also be done along with medication.

 Psychotherapy for depression consists of various types of counseling, such as cognitive-behavioral therapy , interpersonal therapy, psychodynamic therapy, or a combination of these therapies.
 These "talk" therapies can help you gain better insight into your problems by discussing them with a therapist.

-Cognitive-behavioral therapy can be very effective in treating many types of depression.
+Cognitive-behavioral therapy can be effective in treating many types of depression.
 This type of therapy will help you examine your feelings and thought patterns, learn to interpret them in a more realistic way, and apply various coping techniques to real-life situations.

 Interpersonal therapy helps you examine disturbed personal relationships that cause or worsen your depression.
 This approach helps you learn to shift your attention away from your depression and toward your interactions with other people.
 The therapy can also help improve your communication skills and self-esteem.

 Psychodynamic therapy is another type of therapy used to treat depression.
 It helps you to focus on resolving your conflicted feelings.